The following is a small, selective sub-list of notable corporate

 We provide free support and a very liberal upgrade/maintenance policy.
 Most of the software industry provides 30 days free support and upgrades, then expensive maintenaince plans or per-minute phone support -- not at Okino.

 And you can read our "top 10 reasons" to buy our software on this page.

 Okino has long been a primary innovator and provider of 3D data translation software,

 pioneering the concept of universal, bidirectional and robust conversion of 3D asset

-data between all the main CAD, DCC and VisSim file formats and programs.
+data between all the main MCAD, DCC and VisSim file formats and programs.
 Okino's

 PolyTrans was the first to provide bidirectional animation conversion amongst all 3D animation